edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 When defining a custom key or certificate, the following fields are available.

 * `Type`: can be either `symmetric-key` for a symmetric encryption key, `cert-rsa`, `cert-ecdsa` or `cert-ed25519`
 * `Size`: the size of the key in bits.
 For symmetric keys, this needs to be a multiple of `8`.
 For ECDSA, this needs to map to a curve supported by Go's crypto library, currently: `224`, `256`, `384`, or `521`.
-For Ed25519, this should be ommitted.
+For Ed25519, this should be omitted.
 * `Shared` (default: `false`): specifies if the secret should be shared across all Marbles (`true`), or if the secret should be uniquely generated for each Marble (`false`).
 See [Secrets management]({{< ref "docs/features/secrets-management.md" >}}) for more info.
 * `ValidFor` (only for certificates, default: `365`): validity of the certificate in days; cannot be specified in combination with the `NotAfter`.
 * `Cert` (only for certificates): allows for the specification of additional X.509 certificate properties.
 See below for details.